Palos Forest Preserves

 The Palos Forest Preserves are 15,000 acres of forest preserves in the Forest Preserve District of Cook County, located principally in Palos Township, Illinois.

 During the 1930s, the area of the Palos Preserves south of Archer was known as the Argonne Forest.
 This commemorated the battleground of the Meuse–Argonne offensive where over one million Americans fought during World War I. During World War II, Argonne Forest land leased to the Army Corps of Engineers became Site A, a research facility where experimental nuclear reactors built for the Manhattan Project helped in the development of the first nuclear weapons.

 The Argonne Forest area is known to geologists as Mount Forest Island, an area which, during the Last Glacial Period, formed a triangular island 6 mi long and 4 mi wide, rising 80 to 120 ft above the waters of the surrounding ice-age Lake Chicago.

 The Palos Preserves feature the Palos Trail System, the forest district's largest multi-trail system.
 The system comprises some 40 miles of unpaved trails, connected to each other by many intersections.
 The longest trail, "Yellow Unpaved" is 9.2 miles long, while "Brown Unpaved" is the shortest, at 1.1 miles.
 Trails are made for hiking, bicycle riding, horseback riding, and, in the winter, even skiing.
 There are sixteen entrances to the system which, along with the preserves as a whole, are open from dawn to dusk each day.

 The 6,600-acre Mount Forest Island area was, in 2021, designated an Urban Night Sky Place by the International Dark-Sky Association.
 It is the largest such Urban Night Sky Place designation in the world.

 Communities adjoining the preserves are Palos Hills, Palos Park, Hickory Hills, and Willow Springs.

 Visitor features

 Camp Bullfrog Lake

 This campground has year-round camping.
-It has campsites for tents, RV's, as well as large and small cabins.
+It has campsites for tents, RVs, as well as large and small cabins.
 One needs to make a reservation in advance.
 They also offer kayak rentals for registered campers.
 It has a camp store and shower facilities.